Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 * **app** The app folder contains the entire app functionality.
 * **bootstrap.js** This file contains the code that initializes your project as a native app.
-* **app.js** The app.js module contains application specific code.
-Here is the place where you can set application-specific code, such as which page is the starting page of the application.
+* **app.js** The app.js module contains application specific code, such as which page is the starting page of the application.
-* **main.js** This is the first JavaScript file used to implement the business logic of the first page.
+* **main.js** This is the JavaScript file used to implement the business logic of the first page.
 * **main.xml** This is the file used to implement the UI of this first page.
 * **App_Resources** The App_Resources folder contains application assets such as icons, splash screens and configuration files such as Info.plist and AndroidManifest.xml.
 * **tns_modules** The tns_modules folder contains the NativeScript libraries for accessing the native device platform functionality.
 Libraries might consist of platform-specific and common files and an index.js that exports the module.
 Platform-specific files contain platform-specific NativeScript code.
 When you build your app for iOS or Android, AppBuilder automatically picks up the needed platform-specific files.

-We will focus on the app folder to create the logic of our application.
-You can also quickly check the tns_modules to get a better idea of what components the NativeScript framework offers.
+We will focus on the `app` folder to create the logic of our application.
+You can also quickly check the `tns_modules` to get a better idea of what components the NativeScript framework offers.

 ### Step 2.
 Define the User Interface